delprzemo/react-cheatsheet/README.md

 this.element.current.focus();
 ```

-Tip: References works for the class component but not for function component
+Tip: References works for the class component but not for function component (unless you use useRef hook, see [Other hooks](https://github.com/delprzemo/react-cheatsheet#other-hooks "other-hooks") )

 Components
 =================